 An overview of the major theoretical schools of sociology, including their historical development and contemporary expressions.
 Cross-listed with Soc.
-205. Fall, even years.
+205. Every Fall

 CJS.
 210 Criminal Justice

 An overview of the criminal justice system including the history of law, the police and police powers, the courts, prisons, and strategies for criminal rehabilitation.
 Cross listed with Soc 210.
 Every semester.